 Prior to this offering, there has been no public market for our Class A common stock.
-The initial public offering price is expected to be between \$24.00 and \$26.00 per share of our Class A common stock.
-We have been approved to list our Class A common stock on the Nasdaq Global Select Market ("Nasdaq") under the symbol "TW."
+The initial public offering price is expected to be between \$ and \$ per share of our Class A common stock.
+We intend to apply to list our Class A common stock on the Nasdaq Global Select Market ("Nasdaq") under the symbol "TW."

-The underwriters have an option for a period of 30 days from the date of this prospectus to purchase up to a maximum of 5,434,214 additional shares of Class A common stock.
+The underwriters have an option for a period of 30 days from the date of this prospectus to purchase up to a maximum of additional shares of Class A common stock.

-We will use the net proceeds that we receive from this offering to purchase issued and outstanding common membership units, which we refer to as "LLC Interests," in Tradeweb Markets LLC, which we refer to as "TWM LLC," from certain of the Bank Stockholders (as defined below).
+We will use the net proceeds that we receive from this offering to purchase issued and outstanding common membership units, which we refer to as "LLC Interests," in Tradeweb Markets LLC, which we refer to as "TWM LLC," from certain existing owners of TWM LLC.
 There is no public market for the LLC Interests.
 The purchase price for the LLC Interests will be equal to the public offering price of our Class A common stock, less the underwriting discounts and commissions referred to below.

 We will have four classes of authorized common stock after this offering: Class A common stock, Class B common stock, Class C common stock and Class D common stock.
 Each share of Class A common stock and Class C common stock entitles its holder to one vote on all matters presented to our stockholders generally.
 Each share of Class B common stock and Class D common stock entitles its holder to ten votes on all matters presented to our stockholders generally.
-The holders of Class C common stock and Class D common stock will not have any of the economic rights (including the rights to dividends) provided to holders of Class A common stock and Class B common stock.
-Upon completion of this offering, all of our Class B common stock will be held by the Refinitiv Direct Owner (as defined below) and all of our Class C common stock and Class D common stock will be held by the Continuing LLC Owners (as defined below), as the case may be, on a one-to-one basis with the number of LLC Interests they own.
+The holders of Class C common stock and Class D common stock entitles its holder to ten votes on all matters presented to our stockholders generally.
+The holders of Class C common stock and Class D common stock will not have any of the economic rights (including the rights to dividends and distributions upon liquidation) provided to holders of Class A common stock and Class B common stock.
+Upon completion of this offering, all of our Class B common stock will be held by the Refinitiv Direct Owner (as defined below), all of our Class D common stock will be hold by the Continuing LLC Owners (as defined below) on a one-to-one basis with the number of LLC Interests they own, and there will be no outstanding shares of our Class C common stock.